 Also, many Jews and some Christian denominations believe God does not like to be called 'God', preferring 'The Lord.'
 And many more Jews will get quite annoyed if you try to guess his real name and call him "Yahweh" or "Jehovah".

-Ironically, this is the exact opposite of Jehovah's Witnesses, who believed God DOES like to be called by name, whether that be "Yahweh" or "Jehovah", and are slightly annoyed by the overabundant use of 'The Lord' and such.
+Ironically, this is the exact opposite of Jehovah's Witnesses, who believe God DOES like to be called by name, whether that be "Yahweh" or "Jehovah", and are slightly annoyed by the overabundant use of 'The Lord' and such.

 Judge Gabranth from Final Fantasy XII feels he no longer has any right to be called by his birth name, Noah.